benjamin-wright/ponglehub/README.md

 ## Todo:

-- update keycloak-init config load from environment to use tags on the field names in the config struct
+- geppetto: update to find golang dependencies
-- factor out config load from environment into a separate golang library
+- geppetto: update to close on Ctrl+C (sigint?)
-- update geppetto to find golang dependencies
+- keycloak-init: log password-redacted representation of realms on post
-- update geppetto to close on Ctrl+C (sigint?)
+- keycloak-init: bail out of realm setup if everything looks good
-- bail out of realm setup if everything looks good
+- all: Add README.md to everything

 ## Dependencies: